How to Use a Menstrual Disc

 - Find a comfortable position.
 Sit on the toilet, squat down, stand upright with your legs apart or stand with your leg up on a toilet or step.
 Relax your body.

 - Hook the rim or pull the stem.
-Insert your index finger into the vagina, bending it until you are able to hook the front rim of the cup with your finger, then gently move it lower.
-If your disc has a stem, gently pull the stem to move the disc lower.
+Insert your index finger into the vagina, bending it until you are able to hook the front rim of the cup with your finger, then gently gently pull it to move the disc lower.
+If your disc has a stem or tail, loop, finger-tab or ring-pull use this to assist with moving the disc lower.

 - Remove your disc.
-Once the disc is near the entrance of the vagina, pinch the rim with the index finger and thumb to remove it.
+Once the disc is near the entrance of the vagina, pinch the rim with the index finger and thumb to make it into a narrow shape and remove it.

 - Empty.
 Ensuring you have a good grip on your disc (they can be slippery) empty the fluid into the toilet and flush.